 For your collection day, holiday schedules, fall and spring clean ups and more please click here.

-The Town manages a compost site located at Maple Avenue.
-Drop off leaves and yard waste and/or pick up a high organic content of compost that can be used as a soil amendment (up to a ½ ton truck per trip).
+Wolfville residents can drop off leaves and yard waste and/or pick up a high organic content of compost that can be used as a soil amendment (up to a ½ ton truck per trip) when available.

 Valley Waste Resource Management